matplo/pyjetty/README.md

 source setup.sh --install --reset-external --rebuild
 ```

-- OR (or individually with one of the
+- or use individually one of the scripts
 ```
 external/setup_pythia8.sh
 external/setup_fastjet.sh